Drastically Cut Learning Time With Intervals (1)

 Let’s try the question “Which fret creates a pitch 3 semitones higher than the 11th fret?” again.
 This time, just lay down that visual shape for 3 semitones, starting at the 11th fret.
 Job done.

 If someone plays a G minor chord, a guaranteed very stable sound is produced by a b3 starting from G. What?
 Find G (e.g. 3rd fret on 1st string).
 Play the visual shape starting at that fret.
 (So, fret 3 and fret 6).
+The b3 is located at fret 6.
 Job done.
 So long as you can find your starting place (string/fret) to match whatever choice of minor chord (Em, Ab m, C#m and so on), that’s all you’ve got to do.

 Hopefully you agree that this requires no thought beyond finding the starting note.